mozilla/data-docs/src/datasets/bigquery/exact_mau/reference.md

 ## Usage Criteria

-A _usage criterion_ is any product or feature for which we wish to calculate metrics.
+Active user counts must always be calculated in reference to some specific _usage criterion_, a binary condition we use to determine whether a given user should be considered "active" in a given product or feature.
 It may be something simple like "All Desktop Activity" (as above) or, similarly, "All Mobile Activity".
-It may also be something more specific like "Desktop 5 URI Active" corresponding to calculation of [aDAU](/cookbooks/active_dau.html).
+It may also be something more specific like "Desktop Visited 5 URI" corresponding to calculation of [aDAU](/cookbooks/active_dau.html).

+Distinct usage criteria correspond to distinct `*_mau` columns in the Exact MAU tables.

 ## Slice